Therapist Or Coach :: What's The Difference?

 Next up is another confusing topic: online or in-person sessions?
 What follows are a few tips to make finding an online coach or psychotherapist a little bit easier.
 It is a convenient way to seek help especially with family challenges, physical or medical challenges and when geography and time constraints makes it difficult to meet face-to-face.

-As a licensed psychotherapist who provides online therapy in New York and coaching around the world, I'm experienced with the pros and cons of providing emotional support using both in-person and online modalities.
+As a licensed psychotherapist who provides online therapy in New York and coaching outside of Manhattan, I'm experienced with the pros and cons of providing emotional support using both in-person and online modalities.
 Here's what I have to say about choosing an online therapist:

-It's not for everyone.
+- It's not for everyone.
 Individuals with serious mental illnesses or who are at risk are better served by in-person sessions.
-Professionals learn a lot by actually seeing their clients and assessing functioning.
+Professionals learn a lot by actually seeing their clients and assessing week-to-week functioning.

-Some clients are actually more comfortable being in their own environment; they may feel more comfortable expressing feelings and emotions and being vulnerable .
-While it's somewhat problematic to miss body language using online treatment.
+- Some clients are actually more comfortable being in their own environment; they may feel less inhibited expressing feelings and emotions and being vulnerable during sessions.
+That said, it's somewhat problematic to miss body language using online treatment.